 As it is stated in our mission, CSM calls us to pay attention to the development of mind, body, and spirit.
 Therefore, CSM recognizes that the use of alcohol and drugs have potential health risks.
 There are numerous, serious health risks associated with the use of illicit drugs and alcohol.
 Substance abuse, when left untreated, may lead to damaged vital organs such as the liver, brain, and kidneys.
-Other problems normally associated with substance abuse include nausea, vomiting, loss of memory, slurred speech, blurred vision, and violent acts of aggression.
-These effects, more often than not, lead to poor academic performance, loss of jobs, arrests, arguments with family and friends, and serious accidents.
-Consequently, when appropriate, CSM will refer students to CAP (Counseling Assistance Program) for an evaluation.
+For more detailed information regarding the health risks associated please see Appendix C. These effects, more often than not, lead to poor academic performance, loss of jobs, arrests, arguments with family and friends, and serious accidents.
+Consequently, when appropriate, CSM will refer students to the CHI Health Bergan Mercy Counseling Assistance Program (CAP) for an evaluation.
+The CHI Counseling Assistance Program is located at 7500 Mercy Road Omaha, NE 68124.
+24-hour telephone number (402) 398-5566.
+Toll Free 1-888-847-4975.
 Students will be expected to follow through with the recommendations CAP may suggest.